zealtv/notebook/NEXTECH QC3868/index.md

 ![](Pasted%20image%2020220129175619.png)
 Camera battery arrived very flat.
 On boot the camera created an open network.
 Windows did not easily connect.
-Instead I used a (very polished) 3rd party app called **Tuya Smart**.
+Instead, I used a (very polished) 3rd party app called **Tuya Smart**.

 👍 Camera is capable of simultaneous charging and operating 👍 Camera connected easily